-The evaluation process changed significantly in 2020.
-Staff at the Juvenile Justice Center worked to identify current problematic areas in the juvenile's life, and to address those issues in a timely manner.
+The evaluation process changed significantly in 2021.
+Previously, staff worked to prepare a detailed social summary investigation that gathered historical information regarding the juvenile and their family, including criminal history, child abuse/neglect history, and historical mental health, substance abuse, and educational information.
+Currently, staff at the Juvenile Justice Center have focused on identifying current problematic areas in the juvenile's life, and to address those issues in a timely manner.
 The juvenile receives case plan work from their Detention Deputy Juvenile Officer.
-The juvenile works to complete the specified tasks and goals that are based or identified risk and needs areas.
+The juvenile works to complete the specified tasks and goals that are based or identified risk and needs areas, including their issues related to their adjudicated offenses.
 The Detention Deputy Juvenile Officer completes a report on the juvenile's conduct and effort, completion of assigned tasks, as well as any participation in programming at the Juvenile Justice center.
 The report is forwarded to the Juvenile Office, to be filed in conjunction with their Pre-Disposition Report and recommendations.